Velopharyngeal Insufficiency Treatment & Management

 Prosthetics

-These devices are helpful when surgery is contraindicated, when the cause of VPI is neuromuscular in nature, or as a temporizing measure until surgery can be performed.
+These devices are helpful when surgery is contraindicated or the cause of VPI is neuromuscular in nature or as a temporizing measure until surgery can be performed.

 Obturators can substitute for tissue deficiency and are attached to the palate or teeth.
 In certain cases, the obturator can be downsized gradually so that the native tissue, if adequate in bulk, can strengthen over time and compensate for the decreasing obturator size.